jlalmes/trpc-openapi/README.md

 ## Authorization

 To create protected endpoints, add `protect: true` to the `meta.openapi` object of each tRPC procedure.
-You can then authenticate each request with the `createContext` function using the `Authorization` header with the `Bearer` scheme.
+By default, you can then authenticate each request with the `createContext` function using the `Authorization` header with the `Bearer` scheme.
+If you wish to authenticate requests using a different/additional methods (such as custom headers, or cookies) this can be overwritten by specifying `securitySchemes` object.

 Explore a [complete example here](examples/with-nextjs/src/server/router.ts).